The desire to discover a formula for creating art is not a new phenomenon.

-In 2018, looking at reach and engagement to prove the effectiveness of native advertising isn’t enough.
-Content can and should be part of a brand’s media mix at every stage of the purchase funnel and creators need to become more literate in proving out their ability to affect brand perception, purchase consideration, and, ultimately, their partners’ bottom line.
+These days, looking at reach and engagement to prove the effectiveness of native advertising isn’t enough.
+Content can and should be part of a brand’s media mix at every stage of the purchase funnel and creators need to become more literate in proving their ability to affect brand perception, purchase consideration, and, ultimately, their partners’ bottom line.

 So don’t just measure at the end, learn throughout, and treat your clients as strategic partners.
 It’s the only way to make the content better for everyone.

-So there you have it—the 3 data myths native advertisers need to stop believing.
+So there you have it—the three data myths native advertisers need to stop believing.
 And, along with them, the biggest myth of all—that either art or science can or should exist in isolation.

 Want more insights into how to build better, more effective native advertising campaigns?
-Join us in Berlin for Native Advertising DAYS 2018, November 6th-8th
+Join us in Copenhagen for Native Advertising DAYS 2022, 13-14 June.

 NOTE: This article was originally published on 10 April 2018 and was updated on 31 May 2022.